 How to turn off “Sent as SMS via server” notifications

-You cannot turn off the “Sent as SMS via server” notifications as it is an important status message.
-What you can do is disable the SMS fallback that RCS defaults onto.
+You cannot turn off the “Sent as SMS via server” notifications as they are important status messages.
+What you can do is disable the SMS fallback that RCS defaults to.
 This way, RCS will not attempt to resend your RCS-based test message as an SMS through its server.

 We do not recommend that you disable SMS fallback for RCS.
 The feature is rather useful, and the notifications are not that annoying.
 You should disable SMS fallback on RCS only if the notifications are getting too annoying and too frequent.

 To disable SMS fallback on RCS, follow these steps:

 - Open the Messages app on your phone.

 - Click on your profile photo in the top right corner to open settings.